aptech/docs/docs/CR-dstatmt.rst

 ::

-    //Set random number seed for repeatable random numbers rndseed 32452;
+    // Set random number seed for repeatable random numbers rndseed 32452;

-    //Declare control structure and fill with default values struct dstatmtControl dctl;
+    // Declare control structure and fill with default values struct dstatmtControl dctl;
     dctl = dstatmtControlCreate();

-    //Variable names for printed output
+    // Variable names for printed output
     dctl.altnames = "Alpha"$|"Beta"$|"Gamma";

-    //Declare structure to hold output values
-    struct dstatmtOut dout;
+    // Declare structure to hold output values struct dstatmtOut dout;

-    //Create a random matrix on which to compute statistics X = rndn(10,3);
+    // Create a random matrix on which to compute statistics X = rndn(10,3);

-    //The empty string as the second input tells GAUSS to
+    // The empty string as the second input tells GAUSS to
-    //compute statistics on a matrix rather than a dataset dout = dstatmt("", X, dctl);
+    // compute statistics on a matrix rather than a dataset dout = dstatmt("", X, dctl);

 This time, the following output will be printed to the screen: